Hofls/architecture/system-architecture/architecture-style/microservices/microservices.md

 * `Advantages`.
 Each service is:
     * Focused (implements single business capability)
 	* Self-contained, independent, Loosely coupled with other services (enables independent work, scope of problem is small and simple)
+	    * E.g. each service has its own DB
 	* Highly maintainable and testable (fast development and deployment)
 	* Scalable - if one service experience high load - automatically deploy more instances
 	* Durable (fault isolation) - if one service fails and unable to start - others continue working (without features of fallen service)